Amazon Stock (AMZN) Price Prediction and Forecast

 Amazon’s Share Price Estimates

-2027 stock price increase is not as pronounced as more tempted growth is expected from Amazon and even with earnings estimates of $8.80 per share, the stock price target for the year is $308.00.
-That is a 17% year hit from the previous year, but still up 69% from todays stock price.
+2027 stock price increase is not as pronounced as more tempered growth is expected from Amazon and even with earnings estimates of $8.80 per share, the stock price target for the year is $308.00.
+That is a 17% year hit from the previous year, but still up 63% from todays stock price.

 By 2030, we estimate Amazon’s stock price to be $370 per share with 10% year-over-year revenue growth but compressed margins from more competition in its AWS unit.
-Our estimated stock price for Amazon will be 103% higher than the current stock price, marking a double in Amazon’s stock price.
+Our estimated stock price for Amazon will be 95.71% higher than the current stock price, marking a double in Amazon’s stock price today of $189.08.

 Thank you for reading!
 Have some feedback for us?